Family Reunion Retrospective

 - Have more people show up early and be involved in the setup.
 We should have communicated a setup plan the night before with a small group of people instead of shouldering it ourselves.

-- Definitely take some photos the night before to see how the camera would perform.
+- Take practice photos the night before to see how the camera would perform.

 - I really wanted to print out something physical that everyone in the family could take home.
 While we are giving out a family photo as a prize for this reunion, one of my dreams is to be able to print out family baseball cards where the back of the card would have trivia about a person’s life.
 One of these days, I tell you…